 - Time Warner Cable in its US$55 billion merger with Charter Communications

-- Siemens in its US$7.8 billion acquisition of rival Dresser Industries and counseling on and securing US clearances for a range of other acquisitions
+- Siemens in global clearances for its US$7.8 billion acquisition of rival Dresser Industries and counseling on and securing US clearances for a range of other acquisitions

 - FMC Technologies in its US$13 billion merger with Technip SA

 - Avago in its US$37 billion acquisition of Broadcom